Ariana Marie: Career

 In 2015, Marie expressed disagreement with proposed laws that would require pornographic actors to use condoms, noting that they are a distraction when filming, and expressing her trust in the process performers go through to be tested for sexually transmitted diseases.
-Marie stated in a 2018 Cosmopolitan article that her preferred condom is Lifestyles SKYN, which Marie claims cause less irritation than other condoms.
+Marie stated in a 2018 Cosmopolitan article that her preferred condom is Lifestyles SKYN, which Marie claims causes less irritation than other condoms.
 According to Marie, "I've given blowjobs with guys wearing it and I don't even smell or taste anything.
 That makes me happy, because normally I'd gag, but not with these ones".
 In August 2018, The Daily Dot named her one of the 30 top porn stars in virtual reality.

-As of 2019, Marie had shot over 160 films, and as of June 2019 Ariana was under a one-year Exclusive Contract as an actress and spokesmodel for Vixen Media Group.
+As of 2019, Marie had shot over 160 films, and, as of June 2019, Ariana was under a one-year Exclusive Contract as an actress and spokesmodel for Vixen Media Group.
 Between Twitter, Instagram, and other social media sites, Marie reportedly had "over a million combined social media followers".
 She has two tattoos on her body, including a 15 above right breast and left hip.
 By 2019, Marie had found that promoting her own brand with self-made content was more lucrative than working for other production companies, although she thereafter continued doing work for those production companies on a limited basis for the purpose of "maintaining status and recognition within the industry".